 ## *nix, activation ## $ source /path/to/env/bin/activate (env)$ pip install Django (env)$ deactivate ## *nix, manual execution ## $ /path/to/env/bin/pip install Django ## Windows, activation ## > C:\path\to\env\Scripts\activate (venv)> pip install Django (venv)> deactivate ## Windows, manual execution ## > C:\path\to\env\Scripts\pip install Django

 If you try to copy or rename a virtual environment, you will discover that the copied environment does not work.
 This is because a virtual environment is closely tied to both the Python it was created with, and the location it was created in.
-(The “relocatable” option does not work.)
+(The “relocatable” option is deprecated and generally fails to solve the problem.)
+3

 $ oldenv/bin/pip freeze > requirements.txt $ python3 -m venv newenv $ newenv/bin/pip install -r requirements.txt (You may rm -rf oldenv now if you desire)